How To Stop A Dog From Pulling On The Leash

 PetLab Co.
 Pro Tip: You could try cooking up small pieces of lean, grilled chicken, pieces of cucumber and segments of apple (minus the pips!) as biscuit alternatives when rewarding good behavior on the leash.
 This will help with their fiber levels too!

 And remember, be consistent with your training.
 Repeat this process every time you are out with your pup.
-Initially, walks will take longer whilst they are learning but before you know it, they’ll be a walking pro!
+Initially, walks will take longer whilst they are learning but before you know it, they’ll be a walking like a pro!

 Dog Harness Vs Collar: Which is best?